Our A&E is for urgent, sight-threatening problems and eye treatment

-Moorfields A&E department is open 24 hours a day, 7 days a week.
-We are based in Moorfields Eye Hospital in City Road, central London.
+Moorfields A&E department is open 24 hours a day, seven days a week.
+We are based in Moorfields Eye Hospital, City Road 162 City Road, London, EC1V 2PD.

-Please note that we are not a general A&E and can only help with eye conditions.
+Please note that we are not a general A&E and can only help with urgent, sight-threatening eye conditions.

 Services offered by Moorfields A&E

 We are a specialist accident and emergency (A&E) department and we aim to provide a first class service to people who have eye emergencies such as pain or vision loss.

-When you visit us at you will be assessed by an experienced ophthalmic nurse practitioner and if you have an emergency eye problem that means you need to be seen today, you will be booked into A&E.
+When you visit us you will be assessed by an experienced medical professional, and if you have an emergency eye problem that means you need to be seen today, you will be booked into A&E.

 - A&E is not for second opinions, repeat prescriptions or non-urgent problems such as dry eyes, itchy eyes, hay fever and cataracts.